Dpdl-io/DpdlEngine/README.md

 Dpdl enables access to the Java platform JRE API and to external java libraries and supports the <ins>embedding and on-the-fly execution</ins>
 of other programming languages like **ANSI C, C++, Python, Julia, JavaScript, Lua, Ruby, Java and Clojure** directly within Dpdl code.

-Further programming languages and natural language interpreters can be implemented as extensions and embedded via a dedicated plug-in interface and configuration.
+Further programming languages and natural language interpreters can be added as extensions and embedded via a dedicated plug-in interface and configuration.
+For example the ROOT C++ Data Analysis framework from Cern is also available as Dpdl language plug-in.

 Dpdl is self contained, portable and highly customizable via an extensible interface.
-For example the ROOT C++ Data Analysis framework from Cern is also available as Dpdl language plug-in.

 A dedicated Dpdl language plug-in (**DAN**) allows via generative AI code to automatically generate and embed programming language code or content in Dpdl code.